 Modify the service.json service configuration file.
 This method is similar to the method of deploying models by using the EASCMD client.
 For more information, see Use DSW.

-The TensorFlow1.14 processor that EAS provides can load TensorFlow models in the SavedModel or SessionBundle format.
+The TensorFlow1.14 processor of EAS can load TensorFlow models in the SavedModel or SessionBundle format.
 We recommend that you use the SavedModel format.
-You must convert a Keras or Checkpoint model to a SavedModel model before you can deploy the model.
+Before you can deploy the model, you must convert a Keras or Checkpoint model to a SavedModel model.
 For more information, see Export TensorFlow models in the SavedModel format.

 You can deploy a TensorFlow model by using one of the following methods: